Creating a world-class centre for life and mind sciences

 The University is developing plans for the construction of an exciting new building on the site of the existing, now empty, Tinbergen building on the junction of St Cross Rd and South Parks Rd.

-The provisionally-named Centre for Life and Mind Sciences will be the largest building project the University has ever undertaken and will significantly improve the way psychological and biological science is undertaken in Oxford, helping scientists to solve some of our major global challenges.
-It will be home to the Departments of Experimental Psychology, Plant Sciences and Zoology.
+The provisionally-named Life and Mind Building will be the largest building project the University has ever undertaken and will significantly improve the way psychological and biological science is undertaken in Oxford, helping scientists to solve some of our major global challenges.
+It will be home to the Department of Experimental Psychology and a new Department of Biology, combining the existing departments of Plant Sciences and Zoology.

-The Centre for Life and Mind Sciences will transform the education experience for students, providing laboratories for undergraduates, postgraduates and researchers, as well as lecture theatres, specialised support laboratories and opportunities for public engagement with our research.
+The Life and Mind Building will transform the education experience for students, providing laboratories for undergraduates, postgraduates and researchers, as well as lecture theatres, specialised support laboratories and opportunities for public engagement with our research.

 The new building will also aim to facilitate the University’s schools and public outreach through shared opportunities for art, exhibitions, lectures and conferences, offering a ‘window into science’.